markoonakic/website/content/posts/azure-servers.md

 draft = false
-title = 'List Available Azure Regions and VM Sizes for Your Subscription' tags = ['Azure', 'Azure CLI', 'Azure Policy'] preview_summary = "Bash commands to list the Azure regions your subscription allows and the VM sizes you can actually deploy there"
+title = 'List Available Azure Regions and VM Sizes for Your Subscription' tags = ['Azure', 'Azure CLI', 'Azure Policy'] preview_summary = "Commands to list the Azure regions your subscription allows and the VM sizes deployable there"
 +++

 ## Why I wrote this